oppia/oppia-web-developer-docs/Writing-backend-tests.md

    * do the action that leads to a change.
    * test the end line case - check whether the value has changed correctly.
 5. Test the function as exactly and completely as possible.
 Eg - if you need to check the change in a key in the dict, compare for the equality of whole dict.
+6. **Guidelines for testing private methods/functions**: Tests should never refer to private methods/functions in all cases.
+All tests should happen through the public interface.
+Here are some suggestions for what to do in specific cases (if this doesn't help for your particular case and you're not sure what to do, please talk to **@BenHenning**):
+   * If you want to test code execution a private method/function, test it through public interface, or move it to a utility (if it's general-purpose) where it becomes public.
+   * If you’re trying to access hidden information, consider getting that information from one level below instead (e.g. datastore).